This logo is the copyrighted

 I joined CUUPS, the Covenant of Unitarian Universalist Pagans (CUUPS) in 1990.
 I have met many teachers along my way.
 Each of them had something to offer and a small something I would find troubling.
 I have yet to be a member of a coven, but I am a joiner.
-I want to be a part of the Covenant of the Goddess to be more connected nationally.
+I was looking to be more connected nationally.
+I was welcomed into the Covenant of the Goddess in 2002.

 I enjoy the company of others who seek the truth and avoid those who claim to have found it.
 I do not try to shrink deity to fit within my own head.

-I took over the leadership of our Fort Lauderdale MoonPath Chapter of CUUPS around 1996.
+I took over the leadership of our Fort Lauderdale MoonPath Chapter of CUUPS around 1996 and continued until 2014.
 I maintain a CUUPS website and do a weekly email broadcast of local coming events plus my thoughts.
 There are now several hundred on this list.
 I do not share these addresses and we are linked to other Pagan sites on the Internet.